kevennchaves/kevennchaves/README.md

 # 👋 Hi, I’m @kevennchaves

-- 🌱 Foco e paixão
+<color='red> <b> ABOUT ME </b> </color>

 - 💞️ Programming
-- 📚 Graduando em Engenharia de computação
+- 📚 Majoring in Computer Engineering 9th/10th
+- 🌐 Discovery news cities and places is my objective
+- 💪🏽 At the moment my focus is in Data science, my passion.

 Junior data scientist;
 Interests in: Data science, data analysis and data engineering